top of page

 James Dean East Of Eden

-Early in Dean's career, after Dean signed his contract with Warner Brothers, the
+Early in Dean's career, after Dean signed his contract with Warner Brothers, the studio's

-studio's public relations department began generating stories about Dean's liaisons
+public relations department began generating stories about Dean's liaisons with a variety of

-with a variety of young actresses who were mostly drawn from the clientele of
+young actresses who were mostly drawn from the clientele of Dean's Hollywood agent, Dick

-Dean's Hollywood agent, Dick Clayton.
-Studio press releases also grouped Dean
+Clayton.
+Studio press releases also grouped Dean together with two other actors, Rock

-together with two other actors, Rock Hudson and Tab Hunter, identifying each of the
+Hudson and Tab Hunter, identifying each of the men as an 'eligible bachelor' who has not yet

-men as an 'eligible bachelor' who has not yet found the time to commit to a single
+found the time to commit to a single woman:

-"They say their film rehearsals are in conflict with their marriage rehearsals."
+"They say their film rehearsals are in conflict with

-Dean's best-remembered relationship was with young Italian actress Pier Angeli,
+Dean's best-remembered relationship was with young Italian actress Pier Angeli, whom he

-whom he met while Angeli was shooting The Silver Chalice on an adjoining Warner
+met while Angeli was shooting The Silver Chalice on an adjoining Warner lot, and with whom

-lot, and with whom he exchanged items of jewelry as love tokens.
-Angeli, during an
+he exchanged items of jewelry as love tokens.
+Angeli, during an interview fourteen years after

-interview fourteen years after their relationship ended, described their times
+their relationship ended, described their times

 together:

-We used to go together to the California coast and stay there secretly in a
+We used to go together to the California coast and stay there secretly in a cottage on

-beach, sitting there or fooling around, just like college kids.
-We would talk about
+or fooling around, just like college kids.
+We would talk about ourselves and our problems,

-ourselves and our problems, about the movies and acting, about life and life after
+about the movies and acting, about life and life after death.
+We had a complete

-death.
-We had a complete understanding of each other.
-We were like Romeo and
+understanding of each other.
+We were like Romeo and Juliet, together and inseparable.

-Juliet, together and inseparable.
-Sometimes on the beach we loved each other so
+Sometimes on the beach we loved each other so much we just wanted to walk together into

-then that we would always be together.
+the sea holding hands because we knew then that we would always be together.

-In his autobiography, East of Eden, director Elia Kazan dismissed the notion that
+In his autobiography, East of Eden, director Elia Kazan dismissed the notion that Dean could

-hearing Dean and Angeli loudly making love in Dean's dressing room.
-Kazan has
+Angeli loudly making love in Dean's dressing room.
+Kazan has been quoted saying about

-been quoted saying about Dean, "He always had uncertain relations with girlfriends."
+Dean, "He always had uncertain relations with girlfriends."

 Actress Liz Sheridan details her relationship with Dean in New York in 1952.
+Speaking of the

-Speaking of the relationship in 1996, she said that it was "just kind of magical.
-It was the first love for both of us."
-Sheridan published her memoir, Dizzy & Jimmy :
+relationship in 1996, she said that it was "just kind of magical.
+It was the first love for both of

+us."
+Sheridan published her memoir, Dizzy & Jimmy My Life with James Dean; A Love Story in 2000.
 Dean also dated Swiss actress Ursula Andress "She was seen riding around Hollywood on the back of James's motorcycle," writes biographer Darwin Porter.
 She was also seen with Dean in his sports cars, and was with him on the day he bought the car that he died in.
 At the time, Andress was also dating Marlon Brando.

 is about a wayward young man